Show All Answers

 To provide quality programming, the maximum number of students is set at what we have learned works best for the staff, the live animals involved and the age group.

 For preschool programs the maximum number of students has been set at 20.
 However, special arrangements can be made for classes up to 25, with the $2 charge per student.

-To book a preschool program you can call Cindy Lawrence at (913) 826-2800 or email [email protected].
-Programs are booked on a first come, first-served basis.
+To book a preschool program you can call us on weekdays at (913) 826-2800 or email [email protected] Programs are booked on a first come, first-served basis.
 They can be booked weekdays between 9:00 am - 4:00 pm.
-Pricing, program options and more is listed in our Preschool Nature Awareness Programs flyer.
+Pricing, program options and more is listed on our Preschool Nature Awareness Programs page.